marklister/product-collections/README.md

 ##Include in your project

-You can use un unmanaged jar: [Scala-2.10](http://marklister.github.io/product-collections/target/scala-2.10/product-collections_2.10-0.0.1-SNAPSHOT.jar) or [Scala-2.9.2](http://marklister.github.io/product-collections/target/scala-2.9.2/product-collections_2.9.2-0.0.1-SNAPSHOT.jar)
+You can use un unmanaged jar: [Scala-2.10](http://marklister.github.io/product-collections/target/scala-2.10/product-collections_2.10-0.0.1-SNAPSHOT.jar)

 Alternatively:
 * Build from source